iviviano/intvert/docs/api.rst

 API Reference
 =============

 The package is separated into three groups of procedures.
 The :ref:`Fourier Transforms <ft>` perform 1D and 2D discrete Fourier transforms (DFT's) with mixed precision floating point operations.
+For DFT conventions in 1D and 2D, see `mp_dft` and `mp_dft2`, respectively.
 The :ref:`Sampling <sample>` partition DFT frequencies and sample signals at partial sets of frequencies.
 The :ref:`Inversion <invert>` procedures invert sampled integer signals.
+The inversion algorithms implement the efficient dynammic programming algorithms in [LV]_.

 .. currentmodule:: intvert